vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Samudra-vrata-begin from Cai. śu.
 1st; every day for seven

-days; worship with salt, milk, ghee, whey, wine mixed with water, sugarcane juice and sweet curds; performer to eat at night havisya food; homa with ghee; for a year; at and donate a milch cow; king becomes supreme on the whole earth; one secures also health, wealth and heaven.
+days; worship with salt, milk, ghee, whey, wine mixed with water, sugarcane juice and sweet curds; performer to eat at night haviṣya food; homa with ghee; for a year; at and donate a milch cow; king becomes supreme on the whole earth; one secures also health, wealth and heaven.
 HVII.
 464-65 (from Vi.
 Dh.
 III.
 160.1-7).
 The oceans are some times said to be seven, as in Vāpu 49.
 123, Kūrma I 45.
 4,

 List of vratas